nysezgin/theme-switcher/README.md

 This is a project I did for coding practice.

-A basic accordion menu for faq pages and alike.
+A basic toggle button, used to switch between light and dark modes.

 # Attribution